-eset An ExpressionSet object containing, at minimum, a matrix of gRNA abundances extractable with the exprs() function, and a metadata object containing a col- umn named SAMPLE_LABEL containing unique identifers for each sample.
+eset An ExpressionSet object containing, at minimum, a matrix of gRNA abundances extractable with the exprs() function, and a metadata object containing a column named SAMPLE_LABEL containing unique identifiers for each sample.
 The colnames should be syntactically sampleKey An optional sample key, supplied as an ordered factor linking the samples to experimental variables.
-The names attribute should exactly match those present in eset, and the control set is assumed to be the first level. nguides The number of guides (or targets) to display. plotType A string indicating whether the individual guides should be displayed ('gRNA'), or if they should be aggregated into target-level estimates ('Target') according to the geneSymbol column in the annotation object. annotation An optional data.frame containing an annotation object to be used to aggregate the guides into targets. gRNAs are annotated by row, and must minimally contain a column geneSymbol indicating the target elements. ylimit An optional numeric vector of length 2 specifying the y limits for the plot, useful in comparin across studies.
+The names attribute should exactly match those present in eset, and the control set is assumed to be the first level. nguides The number of guides (or targets) to display. plotType A string indicating whether the individual guides should be displayed ('gRNA'), or if they should be aggregated into target-level estimates ('Target') according to the geneSymbol column in the annotation object. annotation An optional data frame containing an annotation object to be used to aggregate the guides into targets. gRNAs are annotated by row, and must minimally contain a column geneSymbol indicating the target elements. ylimit An optional numeric vector of length 2 specifying the y limits for the plot, useful in comparin across studies. subset An optional character vector containing the sample labels to be used in the analysis; all elements must be contained in the colnames of the specified eset.